nunvericht/CPSC4970-Python-SewerCrawler/README.md

 collides with a baddie or collides with the dinosaur in the lower level

 How to execute:
-main is run from game.py and found under sewer_crawler/main_game/ required imports are documented in the requirements.txt
+main is run from game.py and found under sewer_crawler package.
+required imports are documented in the requirements.txt

 After running main, a start menu will pop up.
 Press start with the mouse